carlos-vaz/Haptic-Nav/Vision/Segmentation/README.md

 * OpenCV
 * tensorflow
 * numpy
-* six
 * matplotlib

 Use PIP to install any missing packages.

 ### Running
-First, move an .mp4 video file into this directory and name it 'footage.mp4'.
-Then run `python run.py`, and wait for the pre-trained model to download (must have an internet access).
+First, move an .mp4 video file into this directory.
+Then run `python run.py [mp4 file name] [frame stride]`, and wait for the pre-trained model to load from the Models directory.
 After a while, two windows will appear displaying the original first frame, and the segmentation output.
 Simply press any key to proceed to move on to the next frame.